-Why did the Palestinian group Hamas launch an attack on Israel?
+Why the Palestinian group Hamas launched an attack on Israel?
 All to know

 What are the international reactions so far?

-- The Czech government has condemned Hamas for launching “terrorist attacks” on Prague’s traditional ally Israel.
+- People around the world have taken to the streets of their cities in support of both Palestine and Israel as fighting continues.
+Some of the countries where people were seen waving flags in support of Palestine include Spain, South Africa and Syria.

+- In North America, protests took place in support of Palestine in the US cities of Chicago and New York and the Canadian city of Ottawa.

-- The European Union’s foreign chief, Josep Borrell, expressed solidarity with Israel.
+- Meanwhile, the European Union’s foreign chief, Josep Borrell, expressed solidarity with Israel.

 - The French foreign ministry said France condemned the “terrorist attacks under way against Israel and its population” and that France expressed its full solidarity with Israel.